 The person who lives by hope will die by despair.

-Over the years we have often stated that every that every major bull market will experience at least one back-breaking correction.
+Over the years we have often stated that every major bull market will experience at least one back-breaking correction.
 Usually, the correction culminates with a 50% pullback from the highs.
 In the case of Gold, this would equate to a pullback to $960.
 The precious metal’s sector had a beautiful lope that began in 2003 and ended with a spectacular dash in 2011.
-To think that the Gold bull would continue unabated would be, to put it mildly, wishful thinking.
+To think that the Gold bull would continue unabated, to put it mildly, falls under the category of wishful thinking.
 Sadly, many Gold bugs opted for this line of thought, rather than dealing with reality; the reality being that it was time for the entire sector to let out some steam.

 “There are still too many mystics in the gold market who think gold is holy so cannot decline.
 When/if they give up and throw their gold out the window because ‘she lied to me,’ gold will make a firm bottom,” Rogers said.

 Hopelessness is setting in the Gold Bug Camp

 To add pain to misery, Gold traded below $1100 briefly, and religion was abandoned, in favour of fear and desperation.
 Hopelessness is setting in, for the Gold bugs cannot fathom how against the backdrop of trillions of new dollars being added to the money supply, Gold continues to take a beating.
 Embracing the mass mindset is a dangerous affliction, for reason and logic are abandoned in favour of misery and panic.
 It brings to mind a certain phrase we used recently “welcome to my world said the spider to the fly…… to which the fly responded which one.”
 What the Gold bugs have failed to understand and come to grip with is that we have two worlds coexisting together, the illusory and the real.

 The crowd has embraced the imaginary, so the illusory supersedes reality.